zefiber/eventfilter/README.md

 solution/summary.csv

 # Why I chose the tools/libraries
-According to the requirements,
+As requested,
-It is very convenient to use the library `pandas` to merge, filter, sort the data.
+it is very convenient to use the library `pandas` to merge, filter, sort the data.
 As the csv and json files can be directly parsed into `DataFrame` of `pandas`.

 I am using the library Element Tree XML API to parse the xml file and transform it